airflow-helm/charts/charts/airflow/UPGRADE.md

 NOTE: the `scheduler.variables` and `scheduler.pools` values can now be defined as YAML dicts OR JSON Strings
 - see values.yaml docstrings for example

-NOTE: if you want to make use of Airfow 2.0's ability to run multiple schedulers, (e.g. setting `scheduler.replicas` > 1), we recommend setting a `scheduler.podDisruptionBudget`
+NOTE: if you want to make use of Airflow 2.0's ability to run multiple schedulers, (e.g. setting `scheduler.replicas` > 1), we recommend setting a `scheduler.podDisruptionBudget`
 - we welcome any contributions for the autoscaling the scheduler replica count based on CPU load (or KEDA)

 NOTE: `scheduler.preinitdb` and `scheduler.initdb` have been moved to a post-install Job
 - meaning they will only run one time per `helm install/upgrade ...` (rather than each time the scheduler starts)

+New Features:
+- pip install in init-container
+- webserver_config.py
+- create users post-install job
+- wait-for-db migrations before starting pods
+- db upgrade done in post-install job
+- git-sync container
+- new docs structure (expandable questions)
+- HA scheduler
+- cleaned up flower liveness/readiness probes

+Removed Features:
+- install requirements

 Changed default:
 - `rbac.events` = `true`
+- `scheduler.livenessProbe.initialDelaySeconds` = `10`
+- `web.readinessProbe.enabled` = `true`
+- `web.readinessProbe.timeoutSeconds` = `5`
+- `web.livenessProbe.periodSeconds` = `10`
+- `web.readinessProbe.failureThreshold` = `6`
+- `web.livenessProbe.initialDelaySeconds` = `10`
+- `web.livenessProbe.timeoutSeconds` = `5`
+- `web.livenessProbe.failureThreshold` = `6`
 - `scheduler.podDisruptionBudget.enabled` = `false`

 Added values: